Zoning | Course | Gorman Farm Hives | Dayton Hives | Miscellaneous

 Sixth photo, first column: The workers circle around the queen, tending to her every need.

-Third photo, second column: Cells are sealed up while the eggs develop.
+First photo, second column: Cells are sealed up while the eggs develop.
 Once a white larva hatches, the seal is broken so adult bees can tend to them.

-Fourth photo, second column: Just as cats attract fleas, bees can sometimes attract mites.
+Second photo, second column: Just as cats attract fleas, bees can sometimes attract mites.
 The dot on this drone (male) larva is a mite.

-Fifth photo, second column: After the larva mature, they turn into pupa, then eventually become adults.
+Third photo, second column: After the larva mature, they turn into pupa, then eventually become adults.
 For these freshly hatched drones, their first adult memories will be of getting their photo taken.

 Click thumbnails to enlarge.